-15 Major differences between NIV and ESV Bible Translations
+15 Major differences between NIV vs ESV Bible Translations

 The NIV seeks a mix of literal and intellectual translation, whereas the ESV focuses on precise wording and structure of the original texts.
 This comparison covers more than just simply NIV and ESV Bible translations.
 It also represents distinct religious perspectives.

-15 Major differences between NIV and ESV Bible Translations
+15 Major differences between NIV vs ESV Bible Translations

 READ: Did the first sinners, Adam and Eve go to heaven?